 Student Rights and Responsibilities

-Questions or comments about regulations at Northern State University may be discussed with the Vice President for Student Affairs or the Campus Judicial Officer.
+Questions or comments about regulations at Northern State University may be discussed with the Vice President for Student Affairs or the Director of Student Rights and Responsibilities.

 Residence Hall Living

-Costs for the resident halls are listed on northern.edu/admissions/pages/reshallcost.aspx.
+Costs for the resident halls are listed the admission website.

-Northern State University and the Office of Residence Life are committed to serving you by creating a safe, healthy, and culturally sensitive living environment conducive of learning.
-The professional staff, resident assistants, along with our talented student leaders want to provide each resident with a unique experience to life on campus!
+Northern State University and the Office of Residence Life are committed to serving you by creating a safe, healthy, and culturally sensitive living environment conducive to learning.
+The professional staff, resident assistants, along with our talented student leaders want to provide each resident with a dynamic experience to life on campus!

 Whether you are a new or returning student our staff is confident that you will establish more interpersonal interactions with other students while living on campus.
-These opportunities will assist you with enhancing your overall social and academic experience while at Northern State University.
+These opportunities will assist you with enhancing your overall social and academic experience.

 Students are able to sign up for a wide variety of on-campus living accommodations to suit the need of every person.
 The Office of Residence Life boasts its ability to create fun and impactful experiences for their residents and communities.

 NSU offer six residence halls: